Second-Order Topological Insulator in Two-Dimensional C2N and Its Derivatives: RESULTS

+where N$_{occ}^{-}$($\Gamma$) is the number of occupied bands with negative C$_2$ eigenvalues at the TRIM $\Gamma_i$.
+Under the premise of ignoring spin, there are 39 occupied states in C$_2$N, and the numbers of states with the negative C$_2$ eigenvalues for $\Gamma$ and M points are 21 and 19, respectively.
+C$_2$N is easily confirmed to be a SOTI with Z$_2$=0 and \emph{w$_2$}=1.
+It is worth noting that \emph{w$_2$}=1 can be also obtained by only considering the p$_z$ states (the s, p$_x$, and p$_y$ states can only get {w$_2$}=0) implying that the p$_z$ state can not only well-describe its low-energy physics features but also its higher-order topology.
+The results obtained by TB model(as listed in Tab.
+S1-2) also supports this argument.
+To simplify the analysis about the topological properties, we build a TB model with the basis of p$_z$ orbitals as follows: \\

 In the model, only on-site energies ($\epsilon _N$) and nearest-neighbor hopping between the p$_z$ orbitals ($\emph{t}_{C-C}$ and $\emph{t}_{C-N}$) are considered.
 By fitting the TB bands to the occupied DFT bands, we obtain the TB parameters $\epsilon _N$ = -1.60 eV, $\emph{t}_{C-C}$ = -3.20 eV and $\emph{t}_{C-N}$ = -3.21 eV.
-As shown in \ref{fig1} (d), the occupied TB bands are very close to the DFT bands derived from p$_z$ orbitals.
-Furthermore, the irreducible representations (irreps) of the Bloch states at high symmetry points obtained from first-principles method and TB model match with each other well, as listed in Tab.
+As shown in Fig. \ref{fig1}(d), the occupied TB bands are very close to the DFT bands derived from p$_z$ orbitals.
+Furthermore, the irreducible representations (irreps) of the Bloch states at high symmetry points obtained from first-principles method and TB model match well with each other, as listed in Tab.
 S1.
-Namely, the TB model can be effectively used to investigate the electronic topological properties of C$_2$N. The irreps of the Bloch states at the high symmetry points of $\Gamma$, K, and M are closely related to the nontrivial second-order topological phase of C$_2$N, the details will be discussed below.\\ Firstly, we examine the topological properties of bulk C$_2$N. Because of the coexistence of the time-reversal and spatial inversion symmetries, the Chern number of the 2D system must be zero.
-Moreover, the Z$_2$ is always trivial for spinless systems.
-Except the two topological indexes, the bulk quadrupole, which is dependent on the dipole moments, can also be taken as a topological invariant to characterize a SOTI.
-For 2D hexagonal materials, the bulk dipole moment $\emph{p}$ can be defined as\cite{kekule1,kekule2}\\
+Namely, the TB model can be effectively used to investigate the electronic topological properties of C$_2$N. The irreps of the Bloch states at the high symmetry points of $\Gamma$, K, and M are closely related to the nontrivial second-order topological phase of C$_2$N, the details will be discussed below.\\

-where \emph{p}$_1$ and \emph{p}$_2$ are the bulk dipole moments along the two reciprocal lattice directions and the term of $\eta^{n}$ denotes the C$_2$ eigenvalues of the $n$th occupied band at $\Gamma$ or M. As for p$_z$ states, the occupied number $n$ is 9.
-The numbers of the negative C$_2$ eigenvalues for $\Gamma$ and M points are 6 and 4 (as listed in Tab.
-S2), respectively, resulting in vanishing bulk dipole moments\cite{hoti-2}.
-The bulk quadrupole moment of C$_2$N can be further calculated from the bulk dipole moments by\cite{hoti-2}\\